So, What is CyberBullying?

 Keeley Houghton, who was 18 then, had victimized Emily Moore for four years, both online and offline, before a court ruling sentenced her to a three-month period in a young offenders’ institution, becoming the first person in Britain to be jailed for bullying on a social networking site.

-Finally, while a growing body of evidence is emerging that identifies peer-to-peer bullying as an increasing component of our young people’s daily experience in cyberspace, the legal system has sent clear messages to young people that criminal acts of bullying will not be tolerated.
+Finally, while a growing body of evidence is emerging that identifies peer-to-peer cyberbullying as an increasing component of our young people’s daily experience in cyberspace, the legal system has sent clear messages to young people that criminal acts of bullying will not be tolerated.
 However, it is not good social policy to wait until bullying reaches such acute levels before we intervene.
 For every bully who is punished before the court, many more will succeed in tormenting their target if we fail to engage sufficiently with the problem at a grass-root level.
+Learn about what is cyber bully behavior helps create cyber bully awareness.

 The truth remains that CyberBullying is a serious issue that may go unnoticed by others.
 It all boils down to monitoring, reporting and counseling.
-Don’t let another child become a victim of bullying and learn what is cyber bullying.
+Don’t let another child become a victim of bullying and learn what is cyber bullying and how to combat cyber abuse.